mariarivera30/bbit-learning-labs/Tech-Lab-On-Campus/README.md

     rmq_lab-1   |         http://d572024fabe2:8888/lab?token=4a07fca9cd4a66eba129533a6272f5f5443fdf3f0b7c0e5e
     rmq_lab-1   |         http://127.0.0.1:8888/lab?token=4a07fca9cd4a66eba129533a6272f5f5443fdf3f0b7c0e5e
     ```

-B) IDE
-* In the terminal window of your IDE run:
-    ```sh
-    docker-compose up -d && docker-compose exec rmq_lab /bin/bash
-    ```
-* `docker-compose up -d` : Starts our rabbitmq and python service in detached mode (-d), running them in the background.
-* `docker-compose exec rmq_lab /bin/bash` : This command will open an interactive Bash shell inside the rmq_lab service container.
-Once you are inside the container you can run Python scripts.

-* Note: If you encounter an error such as `unix:///Users/userName/.docker/run/docker.sock.
-Is the docker daemon running?`, please ensure that your Docker application is running.

 5. Log Into the RabbitMQ Website.
 * From your desktop, open Docker Desktop Dashboard.